redhat-marketplace/redhat-marketplace-operator/deployer/v2/README.md

     ```

 ### Installation
-1. Create or get your pull secret from [Red Hat Marketplace](https://swc.saas.ibm.com/en-us/documentation/clusters#get-pull-secret).
+1. Create or get your [pull secret](https://swc.saas.ibm.com/en-us/documentation/clusters#get-pull-secret).
 2. Install the IBM Metrics Operator and Red Hat Marketplace Deployment Operator
 3. Create a Kubernetes secret in the installed namespace with the name `redhat-marketplace-pull-secret` and key `PULL_SECRET` with the value of the Red hat Marketplace Pull Secret.
     ```sh
     # Replace ${PULL_SECRET} with your secret from Red Hat Marketplace
     oc create secret generic redhat-marketplace-pull-secret -n redhat-marketplace --from-literal=PULL_SECRET=${PULL_SECRET}
     ```
-4. Use of the Red Hat Marketplace platform is governed by the:
+4. Use of the platform is governed by the:

     [IBM Cloud Services Agreement](https://www.ibm.com/support/customer/csol/terms/?id=Z126-6304_WS&_ga=2.116312197.2046730452.1684328846-812467790.1684328846) (or other base agreement between you and IBM such as a [Passport Advantage Agreement](https://www.ibm.com/software/passportadvantage/pa_agreements.html?_ga=2.116312197.2046730452.1684328846-812467790.1684328846)) and the [Service Description for the Red Hat Marketplace](https://www.ibm.com/support/customer/csol/terms/?id=i126-8719&_ga=2.83289621.2046730452.1684328846-812467790.1684328846).